somasam237/somasam237/README.md

 ## Hi there 👋

-😄 So, i just thought, since i am working as an IT apprentice for the first time of my life in a real campany, i will just share what i am learning there.
+😄 So, i just thought, since i am working as an IT apprentice for the first time of my life in a real campany Here in Germany, i will just share what i am learning there.
  🌱 i am learning VueJs, primevue and NuxtJx. the 20.10.2025, i created a simple campus event web App where users can add event for the campus.
 Now i am migrating an expressJs code to NuxtJs. it's so fun.

 <!--